YaroslavGankov/test_terraform_docs_in_modules/workspaces/tf-live-shared/notes.md

 shared skiff2
-some changes in notes.md file
+some changes in notes.md file2